Textualize/textual/docs/guide/reactivity.md

 Watch methods are another superpower.
 Textual will call watch methods when reactive attributes are modified.
 Watch methods begin with `watch_` followed by the name of the attribute.
 If the watch method accepts a positional argument, it will be called with the new assigned value.
 If the watch method accepts *two* positional arguments, it will be called with both the *old* value and the *new* value.

-The follow app will display any color you type in to the input.
+The following app will display any color you type in to the input.
 Try it with a valid color in Textual CSS.
 For example `"darkorchid"` or `"#52de44".

 === "watch01.py"